-Twenty-six years old, turning twenty-seven this year, Anju giggles as I pose them the question of their age and then looks back at them in a state of shock as they reveal their numbers.
-They arrived slightly after 9 AM on the day of their interview and having observed them from afar, I guess, and as conclusively as I could guess, they were as shy and nervous as the rest of us are in a new, unfound environment.
-But that didn’t stop them from breaking away from their comfort zone and sharing details about themselves and the exuberant passion that they hold for their art.
+They arrived slightly after 9 AM on the day of their interview and having observed them from afar, I guessed, and as conclusively as I could have guessed, that they were just as shy and nervous as the rest of us when we’re in new, unfound environments.
+But that didn’t stop them from breaking away from their comfort zone and sharing details about themselves, colouring in the exuberant passion that they hold for their art.

-“I am old” they giggle as they conclude their answer.
+“I am old”, they giggle as they conclude their answer.
 Fairly enough, Anju resembles a timid and shy younger twenty-something—full of flair and promise in their eyes.
 A multidisciplinary artist, Anju has and still continues to dabble in the arts of many forms.
-Namely practicing the art of film, theatre, and poetry to name a few. “ I like to combine these art forms just to see what can come out of it”.
+At this point in time, they continue practicing the art of film, theatre, and poetry above all else. “ I like to combine these art forms just to see what can come out of it”.

-Though some might consider the dabbling into many things a sign of weakness, Anju excels best when reaching out into a state of unknown and finding meaning and answers in it.
-A social chameleon, they admit to the camera, strikingly with a smile that they would love to shapeshift into the moods of their day.
-When we study their intent in creating and their interest in being everything, we come to understand that in the end, we, like Anju, yearn to be seen, heard, and accepted in social spaces and communities.
+Though some might consider the dabbling of many things a sign of weakness (the saying “jack of all trades, master of none” is applied with a pinch of salt here).
+Anju excels best when reaching out into a state of the unknown and finding meaning and answers in it.
+A social chameleon, they admit to the camera, strikingly with a smile, that they would love to shapeshift into the moods of their day.
+When we study their intent in creating and their interest in wanting to be everything, we come to understand that in the end, we, like Anju, yearn to be seen, heard, and accepted in social spaces and communities.